 Hair Loss (cont.)

-a pill taken once daily that blocks the activity of an enzyme that metabolizes testosterone to substance that inhibits hair growth.
+- Finasteride (Propecia): a pill taken once daily that blocks the activity of an enzyme that metabolizes testosterone to a substance that inhibits hair growth.
 Any regrowth is not permanent.
-Finasteride is not currently used for the treatment of hair loss in women.
+Finasteride is not used for the treatment of hair loss in women.

 - Minoxidil (Rogaine, Loniten): A medication you rub directly onto your scalp.
 This medication enlarges hairs and makes them grow for a longer period.

-- It works for both men and women.
+- It works for both men and women some of the time.

 - It works best for balding at the top and back of the head and less well for the front area of the scalp.